NTIA logo background

 Description

-The seminar introduces the United States and international spectrum management including legal and regulatory organizations and processes.
+The course introduces the United States and international spectrum management including legal and regulatory organizations and processes.
 It covers basic spectrum management terminology and basic technical overview of spectrum principles and characteristics; antenna and radio wave propagation principles; spectrum management of space services; microcomputer spectrum analysis model demonstration; NTIA frequency assignment processes and procedures; Spectrum XXI software overview; spectrum management presentations from selected Federal agencies: presentation on the latest spectrum management issues; and solving spectrum management problems.
 Training is conducted mainly by the NTIA staff via lectures and classroom exercises.

-Schedule
+Schedule and Location

-Conducted the week of December 10 – 14, 2007 (9:00 am to 4:00 pm) at the National Telecommunications & Information Administration, U.S. Department of Commerce, 14th St. and Constitution Avenue, NW, Washington, DC 20230.
+This class will be take place during the week of June 17-21, 2013 (9:00 am to 4:00 pm) at the National Telecommunications & Information Administration, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230.

 Registration and Eligibility